RoundTableTTRPG/RoundTable/Advanced.md

 ### Travel

 When travelling, the first thing you should do is an inventory call, so you can ensure that you can carry everything you need.
-You next define your destination and how you can get there.
+You next define your destination and how you can get to your destination.
 Creatures, mounts and vehicles have strategic movement speeds, whereas platforms typically operate with an itinerary.
 You establish how long the travel will take, and how many resources must be used to complete it, adding in rests if you want.
 Usually, you will break travel down into consistent units, so if you are meant to walk, then drive, then sail, you will be considered to be travelling three separate times.
 Sometimes you are interrupted in the middle of your travel and have to engage in a new mode, so you must start your travel considerations over.
 Once you have figured out what it will take to complete the travel, you can either consider it transactional: pass the time and resources necessary and be done with it, or your GM may design an adventure around it.

+### Resting

+Different geographies present different obstacles for resting, which is a key economic consideration in the game.
+Common environments often present opportunities for humans to rest, including safe locations and food with only the use of an ability or proficiency check that is low.
+Inhospitable environments are just that; they do not automatically present a solution to human habitation or resting.
+Often they are too hot, too cold, or even both.
+They can present no usable land to sleep on, and in addition to the inability to simply rest comfortably, there is no guarantee that there is any food at all available in an Inhospitable locale.
+Players entering into or travelling through an inhospitable environment need to make specific arrangements to rest or go without for the duration of their stay.
+The Unseen Worlds, on the other hand, not only present no guarantees of food and comfort, but actually present environments that can be passively lethal, including scorching heat, hypothermic cold, noxious fumes, or even terrain like lava that harms you simply be being nearby.
+Those travelling the Unseen Worlds are expected not only to go without rest, but to perish unless they can take dramatic measures to both protect and provide for themselves.

 ### Mounts, Vehicles and Platforms